 See the C. M. Russell Museum, original log cabin studio and home of America's famous "Cowboy Artist", Charles M. Russell.
 Relish seeing their Browning Firearms Collection or the variety of miniature wagons on display.
 Don't miss going downstairs to see "The Bison" exhibit and feel the exhilaration of being in the middle of a bison stampede.
 Their Discovery Gallery is also downstairs and is outfitted with many creative hands-on items for children to enjoy.
 The gift shop provides a wide selection of unique items.

-At Paris Gibson Square, you'll see a huge sandstone building that was the first high school building built in 1895-1896.
+At Paris Gibson Square Museum of Art, you'll see a huge sandstone building that was the first high school building built in 1895-1896.
 It now houses changing contemporary art galleries, instructional art classes area, and offices.
 Be sure to view the entertaining permanent collection of "People" made from tree limbs and trash by Montana's "Outsider" artist, Lee Steen; don't hesitate to chuckle out loud with your appreciation of his creativity.

 The Historic Home District, Historic Railroad Area, and Historic Downtown bring nostalgia to the forefront as you see historic buildings (homes, depots, churches, businesses, saloons, jail and courthouse) dating from the 1800's.
 Sing and dance in the streets to free live entertainment in the Historic Downtown as you enjoy Alive @ Five with several vendors during the summer on Thursday evenings.